divyanair10/Orion-finance-transformation/00_orion_blueprint/orion_blueprint.md

 In Q1 2024, Orion's Board approved a **€120 million Finance Transformation Programme**, internally branded **Project Meridian**, to modernise finance operations, cut the close from nine days to five, standardise processes across all 17 entities, complete the SAP S/4HANA migration, and push automation and self-service analytics across the function.

-The programme runs 2024–2027 in four phases, which map directly onto the four seasons of this portfolio:
+The programme runs 2024–2027 in four phases, which map directly onto the four Phases of this portfolio:

-- **Phase 1, Stabilise (2024)** → Season 1: close transformation, reconciliation automation, reporting automation
+- **Phase 1, Stabilise (2024)** → close transformation, reconciliation automation, reporting automation
-- **Phase 2, Standardise & Digitise (2025)** → Season 2: FP&A modernisation, pricing analytics, customer profitability
+- **Phase 2, Standardise & Digitise (2025)** → FP&A modernisation, pricing analytics, customer profitability
-- **Phase 3, Decision Support (2025–2026)** → Season 3: treasury, capital allocation, M&A
+- **Phase 3, Decision Support (2025–2026)** → treasury, capital allocation, M&A
-- **Phase 4, Strategise (2026–2027)** → Season 4: equity story, investor narrative, capital strategy
+- **Phase 4, Strategise (2026–2027)** → equity story, investor narrative, capital strategy

 Every project you build should be traceable back to this mandate.
 It's not twelve disconnected exercises — it's one programme unfolding in sequence, and your role evolves as it does.